home-assistant/home-assistant.io/source/_integrations/squeezebox.markdown

 ### Updates

 -- **Lyrion Music Server**: Update of the server software is available.
--- **Updated plugins**: Named Plugins will be updated on next restart.
-The install button will restart the service if possible(install type depenant) to install the pending plugin updates.
-Allow enough time for the service to restart it will becomre briefly unavailable.
+-- **Updated plugins**: Named Plugins will be updated on the next restart.
+For some installation types, the service will be restarted automatically after the **Install** button has been selected.
+Allow enough time for the service to restart.
+It will become briefly unavailable.

 ## Actions